 Obviously it’s not a cheap outing, but the package we bought was very good value for a special treat.
-There are some really good offers on their website here too.
+There are some really good offers on the Clifton Lido website too.

 Mark Thwaites and the team should be very proud of what they’ve achieved.
 I wouldn’t hesitate to recommend the Lido experience to friends and family – in fact I already have.